 Random Walk-InsWalk into your child’s room once a while when he does not expect it.
 This will give your child little or no time to hide what he is doing.
 This will help keep your child off the websites that he is not allowed to visit.
 However, this method should be used in combination with other monitoring techniques.

 Check Browser HistoryCheck your child’s browser history after he has used his computer.
 You can do this by clicking history at the browser menu and then clicking “show all history”.
-Your will get results of all the websites including social networking sites that your child visited.
+You will get results on all the websites including social networking sites that your child visited.
 Although this may not show you what your child looked at while on social networking sites, it is still valuable information because you will be able to see the social media pages that your child visited.

 Familiarise With the Social PlatformsSend your child a friend request or follow him on social media.
-Once your become a friend with your child or follow him, you will have full access to his profile and even social media activities.
+Once you become a friend with your child or follow him, you will have full access to his profile and even social media activities.
 This will give you invaluable information on who his friends are and how she talks on social networking sites.
-Look over past social media posts of your child.
+Look at past social media posts of your child.
 Once your child becomes your friend on social media, you can read all his past posts to make sure he is not using inappropriate language on social media.
 It will also help you understand if your child is being cyber-bullied.

 Internet Activity MonitorConsider purchasing and installing an internet activity monitor or child protection software on your child’s computer.
-This will give you authority to determine the websites that your child can access on the Internet.
+This will give you the authority to determine the websites that your child can access the Internet.